 Cloud kitchens – also known as dark kitchens, virtual kitchens, ghost kitchens, and delivery-only restaurants, have proved to be a significant disruptor in the restaurant industry.
+According to an intricated report on the Restaurant Industry & Market Evolution, 52% of foodservice operators placed their bets on setting up a Cloud Kitchen or a delivery-only outlet of their brand.
 As food choices today have become more diverse, many standalone dark kitchen brands have evolved to embrace the concept of multi-brand cloud kitchens.
 This model caters to evolving customer trends with innovative menus, capturing a broad market, and increasing order frequency in the process.
 In this article, we will guide you on how to start a multi-brand dark kitchen.

 What Is A Multi-Brand Dark Kitchen